Blockchain in the automotive industry

 - Secure data transfer and sharing

-Of course, blockchain is not just automotive related, but giants like Microsoft, Google, Deloitte, and even Facebook are offering blockchain services or they study applications based on blockchain.
+Of course, it is not just automotive related, but giants like Microsoft, Google, Deloitte, and even Facebook are offering blockchain services or they study applications based on blockchain.

 Blockchain is here to stay